Adore2113/MarsHSim/docs/dev_log.md

 ##      07/10/2026
-    ♡ I did some perspective updates with the dashboard image and I still need to add more screens for crew and mission log, and fix the image more, the three uploaded are only prototype images
+    ♡ I did some perspective updates w. the dashboard image and I still need to add more screens for crew and mission log, and fix the image more, the three uploaded are only prototype images

 ##      07/12/2026